Huegoxaga/notes/swift/xcode.md

 Xcode

 design concept:
-prototype is necessary before making any app. universal app: the app that fits all screen sizes.
+the prototype is necessary before making any app. universal app: the app that fits all screen sizes.
 point: it is the fixed unit for screen resolution regardless the screen quality(pixel is depends on screen quality) Safe area is all the free space in the current UI, the entire scene excluding navigation bar, status bar etc.